 He was commissioned by God Himself to write the story of Jesus Christ, the greatest story ever told.
 Actually Luke really took that seriously and he penned the longest of the four gospels.
-Though there are more chapters in the gospel of Matthew, there are more words in the book of Luke, and even having finished Luke, he wasn't finished with what he wanted to write so he just kept writing the story and wrote 28 more chapters that we call the book of Acts.
-Fifty-two chapters in the history written by Luke so I say he is a diligent historian.
-He starts before the birth of Jesus, goes through the conception of Jesus, the birth of Jesus, the life of Jesus, the ministry of Jesus, the death, burial and resurrection of Jesus, the commission that Jesus gives to His apostles and then launches in to the story of the spread of the gospel and the establishment of the church in the world which is recorded in the gospel of Luke and then the book of Acts.
+Though there are more chapters in the gospel of Matthew, there are more words in the book of Luke, and even having finished Luke, he wasn't finished with what he wanted to write so he just kept writing the story and wrote twenty-eight more chapters that we call the book of Acts; fifty-two chapters in the history written by Luke, so I say he is a diligent historian.
+He starts before the birth of Jesus, goes through the conception of Jesus, the birth of Jesus, the life of Jesus, the ministry of Jesus, the death, burial, resurrection of Jesus, the commission that Jesus gives to His apostles and then launches into the story of the spread of the gospel and the establishment of the church in the world, which is recorded in the gospel of Luke and then the book of Acts.

-Now as Luke begins to unfold the greatest story ever told, he starts with two great miracles...two miracles really in the same category, two conception miracles.
-In one case, an old barren couple, an old priest by the name of Zacharias, probably in his seventies, married to an old woman named Elizabeth in her seventies, not able to have children, barren all their lives, having a stigma for that barrenness, God miraculously allows them to conceive and have a son.
+Now as Luke begins to unfold the greatest story ever told, he starts with two great miracles, two miracles really in the same category, two conception miracles.
+In one case, an old barren couple, an old priest by the name of Zacharias, probably in his 70s, married to an old woman named Elizabeth in her 70s.
+Not able to have children, barren all their lives, having a stigma for that barrenness, God miraculously allows them to conceive and have a son.
 That's the first conception miracle you're introduced in Luke's narrative.
-The second one is even more remarkable because this one is not to otherwise barren people being miraculously being able to conceive, but this is one in which a virgin who has never known a man conceives a child by the work of God who literally implants the child in her womb.
+The second one is even more remarkable because this one is not two otherwise barren people being miraculously being able to conceive, but this is one in which a virgin who has never known a man conceives a child by the work of God, who literally implants the child in her womb.
 That woman being Mary, the virgin, who is pregnant with the Son of God, the Son of the Most High, the Messiah, the Savior of the world, Jesus.

 Now for this morning we come to the end of chapter 1.
 We have just read about the birth of John.
 The birth of Jesus occurs in chapter 2.
 We've already studied both conception miracles.
 We have gone through the announcement by the angel Gabriel in both cases.
 We have met the parents of John.
 We have met the parents of Jesus, Mary being His earthly physical mother, Joseph His sort of adoptive parent who wasn't involved in the birth but nonetheless was the father by adoption.
 We have gotten introduced to the families.
 We know the angelic involvement.
 We know the conception miracles that have occurred and John has now been born, as we noted earlier in the chapter.

 I don't really think it's that difficult.
 It is a very critical issue in understanding redemptive history to understand the covenants.
-Frankly, that's why I've slowed down a bit, I've slowed down a lot, frankly, at this particular point because I have to deal with this.
+And frankly, that's why I've slowed down a bit, I've slowed down a lot, frankly, at this particular point because I have to deal with this.
 If for one reason, it's critical for you to understand it, for another reason, it's critical for me to teach you what I believe is in this passage by way of the rich intention of the Spirit of God to inform us.
-Furthermore, we are getting ready, myself, Dick Mayhue and Phil Johnson, to write a 1500-page, one volume systematic theology that is largely dependent on an understanding of the covenants.
+Furthermore, we are getting ready — myself, Dick Mayhew, and Phil Johnson — to write a 1,500-page, one volume systematic theology that is largely dependent on an understanding of the covenants.
 And so it's critical to cultivate my own thinking in this area as well.
-And I confess to you that as I approach a passage, typically I'll read about 20 books on the passage that elucidate that passage to me, and after having done that I still was left with what I thought was sort of across the surface treatment of this text, and so I sort of set the books aside and started to dig into the text itself and that's when I began to discover or uncover the covenantal indications that load this entire document that comes out of the lips of Zacharias and was recorded for us by Luke.
+And I confess to you that as I approach a passage, typically I'll read about twenty books on the passage that elucidate that passage to me, and after having done that I still was left with what I thought was sort of across the surface treatment of this text, and so I sort of set the books aside and started to dig into the text itself and that's when I began to discover or uncover the covenantal indications that load this entire document that comes out of the lips of Zacharias and was recorded for us by Luke.
 It is, of all things, a treatment of the significance of covenant fulfillment in the coming of Messiah.

-But the promise to David was some day they would be free from all of that.
-Some day they would be a sovereign nation with their own sovereign King who would not only be sovereign over Israel, but who would rule the entire world with a rod of iron.
+But the promise to David was someday they would be free from all of that.
+Someday they would be a sovereign nation with their own sovereign King who would not only be sovereign over Israel, but who would rule the entire world with a rod of iron.
 The psalmist had referred to that as well in Psalm 2 and many other places.
-Well Zacharias realizes that the arrival of Messiah signals the fulfillment of this Davidic Covenant, that this redemption involves fulfillment of the promises to David.
+Well Zacharias realizes that the arrival of Messiah signals the fulfillment of this Davidic Covenant, that this redemption involves the fulfillment of the promises to David.